 19. More than just wallpaper, the William Morris Gallery celebrates the creations and collaborations of the British artist, William Morris.

 20. Accumulated over two centuries by the Marquesses of Hertford and Sir Richard Wallace, the Wallace Collection is a gorgeous assortment of paintings, porcelain, sculpture, furniture and gold trinkets not far from the bustle of Oxford Street.
-Highlights include works by Rembrandt and Canaletto.
+Highlights include works by Rembrandt and Canaletto, and the famous Laughing Cavalier.

 21. Head east to the Whitechapel Gallery, a contemporary art gallery opened in 1899 to educate the local community and showcase both famous and up and coming artists.
 Picasso, Jackson Pollock and Frida Kahlo all had premieres there.